sunnysunil611/MedicalDataset-Analysis-/README.md

 # MedicalDataset-Analysis

-# HiCounselor Projects Repository

-Welcome to my HiCounselor Projects Repository!
-Here, you'll find a collection of real-world projects I've completed, designed to solve practical problems and build coding confidence.
+Welcome to my HiCounselor Project Medical Dataset Analysis Repository!
+It is a real-world project, designed to solve practical problems and build coding confidence.

 ## Projects